-Error 2: The shoe curve is either too deep or too high.
-Use the guidelines from Step 2 to help you find he right place for it.
+Mistake 2: The shoe curve is either too deep or too high.
+Use the guidelines from Step 2 to help you find the right place for it.

-Error 3: The sole is not longer at the center, shorter at the ends.
+Mistake 3: The sole of the shoe is not longer at the center, shorter at the ends as it should be.
 It also helps if you make the outer lines slightly slanted towards the center.